-Blasted by Democrats, Barr defends clearing Trump on obstruction of justice
+Barr defends clearing Trump on obstruction, chides 'snitty' Mueller letter

 To that end, Barr defended his accusation in a previous congressional hearing this month that American intelligence agencies engaged in “spying” on Trump campaign figures amid worries over their contacts with Russia.

-He said “spying” is “a good English word” without a pejorative meaning and that he would not back off his language, which echoed Trump’s complaints that the Justice Department had engaged in wrongdoing towards his campaign.
+He said “spying” is “a good English word” without a pejorative meaning and that he would not back off his language, which echoed Trump’s complaints that the Justice Department had engaged in wrongdoing toward his campaign.

 Trump, ahead of the hearing, wrote a series of tweets.